eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/quality-assurance.md

 ### Unit Testing

 - **Objectives:** Unit testing verifies the correctness of individual software components and is the first quality gate in the continuous integration (CI) pipeline.
 Unit testing supports early defect detection and continuous integration by ensuring each new change maintains baseline quality.
+- **Usage:** Unit testing is included in each repository next to the actual code development.
+Tests can be executed based on the information and instructions provided in the corresponding readme files.
 - **Tools:** [Unit Testing Tools](#test-tools).

 ---